Jacobheyman702/Movie-data-analysis/README.md

 (XXXXX INSERT GRAPH XXXXXX)

 Our analysis of principle crew, rating and runtime suggests that there is no direct correlation on ROI.
-Despite the there being no direct correlation, highly successful movies tend to fall near the avgerae of these factors shown by kernel density estimates.
+Despite the there being no direct correlation, highly successful movies tend to fall near the average of these factors shown by kernel density estimates.

 (XXXX INSERT GRAPH(S) XXXXXXX)